Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 i) A Valid Lawful Basis for the Sharing

-Personal data can only be shared if a specific lawful basis under Article 6 covers the disclosure itself, not just the initial collection.
-Under 2026 standards, one must ensure the “purpose of sharing” is compatible with the original “purpose of collection.”
+Personal data may only be shared where a specific lawful basis under Article 6 GDPR covers the disclosure itself, not merely the initial collection.
+Because disclosure constitutes “processing” under Article 4(2), it must independently satisfy the lawfulness requirement.

 Common lawful bases include:

-- Legitimate Interests: Sharing for a genuine business purpose, provided you have conducted a Legitimate Interest Assessment (LIA) to ensure your interests do not override the individual’s privacy rights.
+• Legitimate Interests – Sharing for a genuine business interest, provided a documented Legitimate Interest Assessment (LIA) confirms that the controller’s interests do not override the individual’s rights and freedoms.

 If there is no lawful basis for the sharing, the disclosure is not allowed under the GDPR.